F0903/rust_player_checker/README.md

 Checks if a player is playing on a specific Rust (the game) server, then plays an audio cue.

+_Note: some rust servers do not respond with usernames, but instead anonymous names from the streamer-mode._

 ## Commands

 ### **--listen** _address_ **-u** _steam-username_